 From there, you may be able to track down the issue based on the specific sounds you’re hearing.
-Here are a few of the most common noises associated with your garage door and what they mean.

 - Squeaking: If you’re hearing squeaking noises from your garage door, it typically means that the hinges or rollers need to be lubricated.
 This is something that your garage door requires on a regular basis and should be a pretty easy fix.

 - Clicking: Clicking noises by your garage door or opener are often caused by issues with the garage door track being misaligned and in need of adjustment.
 It can be hard to visually examine and readjust on your own, so it’s best to consult a garage door professional in this situation.

 - Grinding: Grinding noises can be a bit more complicated than squeaking or clicking because they can indicate an issue with the door itself, or a more serious issue with the motor.
 It could be that the track is too close to the door, causing a grinding noise when the door is in operation.
 If this is the case, an adjustment can resolve the issue.
 Other times, this noise could mean that the gears within the motor are wearing out.
 Replacing the gears can be a costly repair, so in this scenario, it may be worth considering replacing the entire motor instead.

 - Rattling or Vibrating: Rattling or vibration noises are commonly caused by the cover of your motor coming loose.
 If simply tightening the cover does not fix the problem, a professional will need to investigate further.